-Why lander would rejected Deed in Lieu of Foreclosure
+Why lender would rejected Deed in Lieu of Foreclosure

 Here are a few reasons why a bank might refuse a deed in lieu: